Gandasegui/Incognita_reanalysis/01_scripts/07_generating_ASVs_from_EDI_fastqs.md

 # Generatign ASVs from fastq files from Emerging Infectious Dieases (EDI) paper

+## First, we get the ASVs using DADA2

 To do so, we will use only forward reads.
 In the paper original paper by Venkatesan, they used fwd and rev reads, but the lenght of the PE reads is not enought to generate ASVS
 This is not critinal to species assgiment, consideirn that the ITS sequences differ enought to classifiy the ASV by species.